WVam/toolscript-docs/ChangeTextBox.md

 > ```
 > the DisplayText Instruction at line 2 will use the "Dual Destinies_NoName.png" image for the textbox.

-You can specify a textbox directly in the Theme, as well.
+You can also specify a textbox directly in the Theme.

 ---
 [Back to overview](index.md)